MarlonKr/ReportGPT/README.md

 - `GptCall.py`: Manages API calls to OpenAI
 - `config.py`: Contains configurations for development and production environments.

+## TODO's
+- [] Implement a redundancy check for crawling and refining

 ## Requirements

 Install the required packages using: